MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mariadb-to-azure.md

 Supported versions:

 - MariaDB uses the x.y.z naming scheme.
 X is the major version, y is the minor version, and z is the patch version.
 - Azure currently supports 10.2.25 and 10.3.16.
 - Azure automatically manages upgrades for patch updates.
 For example, 10.2.21 to 10.2.23.
 Minor and major version upgrades aren't supported.
 For example, upgrading from MariaDB 10.2 to MariaDB 10.3 isn't supported.
 If you'd like to upgrade from 10.2 to 10.3, take a database dump and restore it to a server created with the target engine version.

 The network:

-- Contoso will need to set up a virtual network gateway connection from their on-premises environment to the virtual network where their MariaDB database is located.
-This will allow the on-premises app to access the database over the gateway when the connection strings are updated.
+Contoso will need to set up a virtual network gateway connection from their on-premises environment to the virtual network where their MariaDB database is located.
+This will allow the on-premises application to access the database over the gateway when the connection strings are updated.

   ![Migration process](./media/contoso-migration-mariadb-to-azure/migration-process.png)
   _Figure 2: The migration process._